 Get a Local SIM Card or eSIM

-An easy option is to use a Vodafone prepaid SIM card.
-You can easily top up as you need on their website, and they have fantastic Internet coverage all around Iceland.
-You can also get a prepaid Icelandic phone number if you expect to be making a lot of calls.
+A simple option is a prepaid SIM card, which you can top up as needed.
+You can also get a prepaid Icelandic phone number if you expect to make a lot of calls.

 - Learn all you need to know with the SIM Cards in Iceland: The Ultimate Guide